Did You Recently Lose a Loved One in an Accident?

 There also are more specific rules attached to these damages.
 For example, when a decedent leaves behind children, the damages those children are entitled to vary depending on whether they are minors (under the age of 25 years) or adults.

-To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
+To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney in Fort Lauderdale as soon as possible.

 When you suffer the loss of a loved one in a fatal accident, your mind may turn to file a lawsuit.
 You may imagine spending time in court and going to trial.
 Some wrongful death lawsuits do move forward to trial and are decided by a judge or jury.
 However, many claims are resolved through a pre-trial settlement.